You could call it ugly. You could call it poorly officiated. You could call it “the game that broke the Internet” — literally.

 But, as it turned out, the night was only getting started.

 The Quakers’ hot hands from deep suddenly went cold, and as the Red and Blue saw themselves in foul trouble, Monmouth slowly crept back into the game.
-Penn still led 61-56 with under two minutes left, but an impeccable six-point possession — involving a three-pointer from Hawks freshman guard George Papas, followed by a technical foul call on Jackson Donahue leading to four free throw attempts for the Hawks — tied things up for Monmouth.
+Penn still led 61-56 with under two minutes left, but an impeccable six-point possession — involving a three-pointer from Hawks freshman guard George Papas, followed by a technical foul call on Jackson Donahue leading to four free throw attempts for the Hawks — gave Monmouth the lead.

 Seconds later, after a clutch tip-in of a Max Rothschild miss by Antonio Woods put Penn up by two, Tilghman hit the first of his incredible shots, releasing a 17-foot floater with a tenth of a second left on the clock that banked in to send the game to its first overtime.